pabloperezmartinez/guamote-cms/wp-content/plugins/import-users/Readme.txt

 == Frequently Asked Questions ==
 1. What user import can do?
-User import with all meta details can be imported using this addon like WooCommerce
+User meta data with all details in bulk can be imported using this addon like WooCommerce Cutsomers, shipping & billing info, wp users, members and even user custom fields.

 == Changelog ==
+= 1.3 =
+* Checked: Compatibility for WordPress 6.0

+= 1.2.9 =
+* Checked: Compatibility for WordPress 5.9

 = 1.2.8 =
 * Fixed: Plugin activation conflict - file missing issue